bigprof-software/appgini-docs/pages/working-with-generated-web-database-application/setup.md

 Next, the script will look for tables in the database with the names you specified in your project.
-It will attempt to create any table that doesn\'t already exist.
-You will see messages indicating whether the setup was succesful or not, and a link to your PHP application\'s homepage.
-The home page is the file \'index.php\' created in the application folder.
+It will attempt to create any table that doesn't already exist.
+You will see messages indicating whether the setup was succesful or not, and a link to your PHP application's homepage.
+The home page is the file 'index.php' created in the application folder.

-If you see error messages stating that the setup script can\'t create the database or any of the tables, make sure the database username and password you provided in the previous step have enough permissions to allow you to define the database and its tables.
+If you see error messages stating that the setup script can't create the database or any of the tables, make sure the database username and password you provided in the previous step have enough permissions to allow you to define the database and its tables.

 ## STEP 2 OF 3: Logging to the admin control panel

-When you finish step 1 above and go to the home page, you\'ll see this
+When you finish step 1 above and go to the home page, you'll see this
 screen: